Nakols/HFformerV2/README.md

 # HFformer

 HFformer is a Transformed-based deep learning model for high-frequency trading time series forecasting.
+Limit Order Book (LOB) data for the USDT-BTC trading pair is collected from [Binance APIs](https://www.binance.com/en/binance-api).

 The following Github repositories were used to build the deep learning models:
 - LSTM: https://github.com/lkulowski/LSTM_encoder_decoder